Mustafa Chike-Obi: Career

 department in Nigeria – Treasury Departments are now a critical part of Nigeria’s banking industry.

-Mustafa Chike-Obi later moved to Goldman Sachs where he worked as Co-Head Trading, Mortgage-Backed Securities.
+Mustafa Chike-Obi later moved to Goldman Sachs where he worked as Co-Head of Trading, Mortgage-Backed Securities.
 Furthermore, he founded Madison Park Advisors, a financial service advisory and consulting firm specializing in hedge fund and private equity investment - located in New Jersey, U.S.A.
 He was also Managing Director of Shoreline Group from 2001 – 2006.
-Mustafa Chike-Obi worked with Bear Stearns & Co as Co-Head Emerging Markets Trading 1992 – 1995.
+Mustafa Chike-Obi worked with Bear Stearns & Co as Co-Head of Emerging Markets Trading from 1992 – 1995.